 Higher education support tutor

 There is always a support tutor who can assist further with any aspect of your course as well as providing financial advice.
-The higher education support tutor is at the University of Suffolk office on the West Suffolk College campus.
+The higher education support tutor is at the Degree Studies at West Suffolk College office.

 The Student Welfare Office is in the Gateway building, open 8.30am-5.00pm Mon-Thu, 8.30am-4.30pm Fri, or call the team on 01284 716 319.

-At University of Suffolk at West Suffolk College, you can also access student support facilities at the Ipswich campus.
+If you are a student on a University of Suffolk course, you can also access student support facilities at the Ipswich campus.